kubernetes/enhancements/keps/sig-auth/20200507-external-tls-certificate-authenticator/README.md

 A very common way for authenticating with a Kubernetes cluster is via private keys.
 Even if other authentication methods are used, such as OpenID, private keys are still necessary for break-glass scenarios.
-Some companies' key management policy -- e.g., based on ISO 27001 Annex A.10 -- require delegating all digital key operations to specialized [Hardware Security Modules (HSMs)](https://en.wikipedia.org/wiki/Hardware_security_module).
+Some companies' key management policy, for example, based on ISO 27001 Annex A.10, require delegating all digital key operations to specialized [Hardware Security Modules (HSMs)](https://en.wikipedia.org/wiki/Hardware_security_module).
 Amongst others, HSMs increase security by storing digital keys without allow them to be extracted.
 Authentication, encryption and signing is performed via a standard